 Support and follow development

-The inclusion of modded dimensions above does not imply endorsement of this mod by the mod developer(s), and only exist for comparison sake.
+The inclusion of modded dimensions above does not imply endorsement of this mod by the mod developer(s) and are only presented for comparison sake.
+For brevity sake, this comparison only includes a small selection of mods.

 Sounds too good to be true?
 Phosphor has already shipped enabled by default in the very widely known Aether II mod.
 Check it out here, and maybe considering installing it today!